mlapistudy/ICSE2022_158/ide_plugin/README.md

 ## How to launch IDE plugin from pre-packaged extension package file <a name="package_file"></a>

-Inside the root folder, there is also a file called `mlapitesting-0.0.1.vsix`, which can be directly run through the VS Code package manager `vsce`.
+Inside this folder, there is also a file called `mlapitesting-0.0.1.vsix`, which can be directly run through the VS Code package manager `vsce`.
 Detailed can be found [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions).

 ## How to use the plugin interface